 Blueberry Crumble Cheesecake Bars

 These Blueberry Crumble Cheesecake Bars start with a buttery Biscoff cookie crust, followed by a smooth and tangy vanilla bean cheesecake filling loaded with little pockets of homemade blueberry compote that are perfectly sweet and tart throughout.
-Finished with a golden crumble topping that adds the perfect crunch to every single bite — these bars are as stunning as they are delicious.
-Head to the full recipe on the blog for everything you need to make these from scratch!
+Finished with a golden crumble topping that adds the perfect crunch to every single bite — these bars are as stunning as they are delicious!

 Blueberry crumble cheesecake bars with a Biscoff cookie crust, vanilla bean cheesecake filling, blueberry compote, and golden crumble topping.